gbombassaro/logic-programming-website/README.md

 <br/>

-## How to donwload and run in local machine?
+## How to download and run in local machine?

 **Prerequisites:**
 - Git installed in local machine